EliSchillinger/learning-materials-home/docs/ai/mcp/vs_code.md

 }
 ```

-Go to `View` → `Chat` and click wrench icon in the chat box.
+Go to `View` → `Chat` and click the wrench icon in the chat box.
 Expand `MCP Server: ai-verde-datastore` and click `Update Tools`.

-Accept adding a MCP server and opening a new popup for login.
-Follow the instruction in the UI.
+Accept adding the MCP server and opening a new popup for logging-in.
+Follow the instructions in the UI.

-VS Code will ask you for entering OAuth client ID and secret.
+VS Code will ask you to enter an OAuth client ID and secret.

 - Client ID: `mcp-client`
-- Client Secret: `<empty>` **leave it empty, we don't have it**
+- Client Secret: `<empty>` **(leave it empty, as one is not required)**

 ## 2. Verify Connection